Aarondorn2/CallableMessaging/CallableMessaging/Readme.md

 ## Usage

 This library should be imported through Nuget to an application that is used to consume messages from a queue.
 It should also be imported to any application that needs to place messages on a queue.
-For applications that are queueing messages, the `CallableMessage.Init()` method should be called with an IQueueProvider implementation before any messages are placed on a queue.
+For applications that are queuing messages, the `CallableMessage.Init()` method should be called with an IQueueProvider implementation before any messages are placed on a queue.
 The `Init()` method also allows an optional
 `IDebounceCallableContext` implementation, which is only required if using `IDebounceCallable` message types.